 But still it will not show your git on your local repository because you have not pushed your code.

 git push –u origin master if it not works then try git push origin master so our code will be moved to local repository.
+After doing this if still nots work push forcefully git push -f origin master

 **** Now we will configure to genkins and build using Jenkins.